 Spelling in Canadian English

 Spelling is treated differently in Canada than in most other Inner Circle countries (Pratt 1993).
-It is subject to more inner-Canadian variation, being exposed to both British and American, as well as to Canadian pressures, which varies with the country’s independent school boards and some laissez-faire attitudes.
+It is subject to more inner-Canadian variation, being exposed to both British and American, as well as to Canadian pressures, which varies with the country’s independent school boards.
 Canadian spelling can be defined as a special mixture of British and American forms that has been codified in the past 30 years, which allows the question of how university’s should treat this vexing issue.
 Figure 14 shows correlations with ethnic orientation (EOI).

 Figure 14: Canadian spelling taught at Canadian universities

 Chi-square tests reveal significance in the Yes and Not camp for all three groups, with monolingual English speakers considering the issue as most important.
-Interestingly, the share of undecided voices is rather small, which shows the emotional angle of the issue.
-As monolinguals are the ones that are less likely to have heard of StCanE (Figure 5), it stands to reason, from this more common sense question, that they have most to gain from familiarity with StCanE: if they knew there was such a thing, they could argue for measure of linguistic autonomy in a different way.
+The share of undecided voices is rather small, suggesting a possibly emotional nature of the issue.
+As monolinguals are the ones who are less likely to have heard of StCanE (Figure 5), it stands to reason, from this more common sense question, that they have the most to gain from familiarity with StCanE: the concept provides license for a claim toa measure of another kind of linguistic autonomy.

 5 Conclusion